CourtHive/tods-competition-factory/documentation/docs/policies/tally-policy.md

   setsCreditForWalkovers: true, // whether or not to award e.g. 2 sets won for player who wins by opponent WALKOVER
   gamesCreditForDefaults: true, // whether or not to award e.g. 12 games won for player who wins by opponent DEFAULT
   gamesCreditForWalkovers: true, // whether or not to award e.g. 12 games won for player who wins by opponent WALKOVER
-  GEMScore: ['matchUpsRatio', 'setsRatio', 'gamesRatio', 'pointsRatio'], };
+  GEMscore: ['matchUpsRatio', 'setsRatio', 'gamesRatio', 'pointsRatio'], };

 tournamentEngine.attachPolicies({ policyDefinitions: { roundRobinTally } });